 CPR 25.1(1) contains a non-exclusive list of interim remedies available from the court, including interim injunctions and declarations, orders for delivery up of goods, orders freezing property, orders for the provision of information and search orders.
-Interim applications may be made without notice to the person against whom the relief is sought, although the
+Interim applications may be made without notice to the person against whom the relief is sought, although the applicant is under a duty to disclose fully and fairly all material facts to the court, even if they are adverse to its case.
+Overseas lawyers have been encouraged to note that practitioners within this jurisdiction bear this heavy responsibility and that ill-prepared applications are to be avoided.25

-14 A recent case has held that costs budgeting and proportionality considerations can be taken into account and directed by the court in certain circumstances, even in cases exceeding £10 million in value (see Sharp and others v.
+23 Note that costs budgeting and proportionality considerations can be taken into account and directed by the court in certain circumstances, even in cases exceeding £10 million in value (see Sharp and others v.
 Blank and others [2017] EWHC 141 (Ch)).